Travel Alerts & Advisories

 Lane County's resources for how to prepare and what to do in an emergency.

 No matter the season, we want to make sure you travel safely and have a great time while you're here.
-Before you head out to the Oregon Coast or into the Cascade Mountains, we encourage you to use our Adventure Checklist to prepare for your road trip.
+Before you head out to the Oregon Coast or into the Cascade Mountains, we encourage you to Know Before You Go.

 800.977.6368 or 511